 I finally got up at 4 pm!
 Breakfast was not available so I had the lunch $5 (pounds) special of juice and sandwich which ended at 2 pm but she was gracious and made me a bacon toastie with a glass of juice.

 CHARGE SMART PHONE WHILE HAVING BREAKFAST

 WHILE WATCHING THE WORLD GO BY IN ALL DIRECTIONS

+My English pounds I had saved from my last trip were no good.
+Had to take them to the bank the next day to have them exchanged as they were too old…like me.
 I walked a bit until I found a Market open down the street to buy some toothpaste then returned after buying a sandwich and cookie take away that the nice lady at the hotel informed me was not allowed as they have food and drink in the deli if I want.
 NO FOOD OR DRINK IN THE CLOSET.
 I told her it was a bag of sweets I bought as a gift.
 I returned to find Happy Hour at The Walrus and the Carpenter.
 I had a club sandwich and a Guiness then strolled around the neighborhood until I realized it was almost 8:30 and there was NO ONE around.

 Even the bars were closing at 9!
 I stopped into the Ale and Pie